Salesforce

 2. Clean the area around the base of the spark plug(s) to keep dirt and debris out of the engine.

-3. Remove and inspect the spark plug: Use a 3/8-inch ratchet with a 5/8-inch spark plug socket to remove the spark plug.
-Check the condition of the plug and replace it if it shows signs of wear or if its reuse is questionable.
+3. Remove and inspect the spark plug.
+Use a 3/8-inch ratchet with a 5/8-inch spark plug socket to remove the spark plug.
+Check the condition of the plug and replace it if worn or questionable.
+For the spark plug part number, see your generator’s user manual on the product lookup page.

 4. Clean plug(s) by scraping or washing with a wire brush and commercial solvent.
 Do not blast plug(s) to clean.